Ball balance

 Signal and control interface with ATMEGA32 microcontroller

-A specially developed function block editor is available for creating a controller for this setup.
-The editor, programmed in VB.NET, includes all common control elements, such as PIDT1 controllers, and can be flexibly extended with user-defined function blocks.
+For creating a controller, a function block editor specifically developed for this setup is available.
+The editor, written in VB.NET, includes all common control elements such as PIDT1 controllers and can be flexibly extended with user-defined function blocks.
 A special feature is the ability to edit the entire signal flow during runtime.
-Changes take effect immediately without needing to recompile as is required with, for example, MATLAB Simulink.
+Changes take effect immediately without requiring recompilation as is the case with e.g. MATLAB Simulink.

 Controller design for a nonlinear, highly dynamic system

-The ball balance represents a complex, nonlinear control system.
-The developed control loop comprises a total of four cascades with five PIDT1 controllers, which act on the state variables of velocity and position of both the ball and the seesaw.
+The ball and beam represents a complex, nonlinear control system.
+The developed control loop comprises a total of four cascades with five PIDT1 controllers, which act on the state variables of velocity and position of both the ball and the beam.
 Each cascade stage is finely tuned to reliably keep the ball centered despite the unstable conditions.

 Manual control to illustrate the complexity